OneOfEleven/uv-k5-firmware-custom/README.md

 ENABLE_FREQ_SEARCH_LNA           := 0       keep this disabled
 ENABLE_FREQ_SEARCH_TIMEOUT       := 0       timeout if FREQ not found when using F+4 search function
 ENABLE_CODE_SEARCH_TIMEOUT       := 0       timeout if CTCSS/CDCSS not found when using F+* search function
-ENABLE_SCAN_IGNORE_LIST          := 0       ignore selected frequencies when scanning - add freqs to list with short */scan button when scanning, remove freq from list with long press MENU when not scanning
+ENABLE_SCAN_IGNORE_LIST          := 1       ignore selected frequencies when scanning - add freqs to list with short */scan button when scanning, remove freq from list with long press MENU when not scanning
-ENABLE_KILL_REVIVE               := 0       include kill and revive code
-ENABLE_AM_FIX                    := 1       dynamically adjust the front end gains when in AM mode to help prevent AM demodulator saturation, ignore the on-screen RSSI level (for now)
+ENABLE_SCAN_RANGES               := 0       auto select frequency scan range depending on your initial frequency ENABLE_KILL_REVIVE               := 0       include kill and revive code ENABLE_AM_FIX                    := 1       dynamically adjust the front end gains when in AM mode to help prevent AM demodulator saturation, ignore the on-screen RSSI level (for now)
 ENABLE_AM_FIX_SHOW_DATA          := 1       show debug data for the AM fix (still tweaking it)